walmartlabs/concord-website/docs/api/repository.md

 <a name="update-repository"/>
 ## Update a Repository

-Updates existing repository with specified parameters.
+An existing repository can be updated with a POST request and the changed parameters.

 * **URI** `/api/v1/org/{orgName}/project/{projectName}/repository`
 * **Method** `POST`